Salty4TheWinn/the-vault.github.io/README.md

 3. **Communicate!**
    If you know you will miss an event, you need to let everyone know, otherwise you will be held accountable.

-4. **Participation is required by everyone on all 3-/5-/7-day events unless notice is given.**
+4. **Participation is required by everyone on all multi-day events unless notice is given.**
    1-day events should have as much participation as possible, but these rewards are not usually worth much effort.
 Exceptions will be announced via GroupMe.

 5. **Use Help.**